henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 What is the objective of a Markov decision process?
 To collect the highest reward.
-At least in an MDP as simple as gridworld, where there are natural terminal states, it is easy to state an objective:
+At least in an MDP as simple as the maze MDP, where there are natural terminal states, it is easy to state an objective:
 If in time step $t$ the collected reward is $R_t$ then the objective consists in maximising the total *return*